Katherine Ruttenbur, NCC

 Specialties

 Katherine works with clients ages 4 through 65+ who are navigating a wide range of challenges.
 She frequently supports individuals experiencing depression, anxiety, and difficulties with life transitions or school adjustment.
 She also helps families strengthen their relationships and provides guidance through blended family issues and divorce adjustment.
 For those who wish, she offers faith-based counseling with sensitivity and respect.
-In addition, Katherine integrates Brainspotting, art therapy, and play-based approaches to support trauma processing and emotional growth.
+In addition, Katherine specializes in Brainspotting with children and adolescents, combining this approach with play and art therapy to support emotional regulation, trauma processing, and resilience.